 Most recipes make at least 4-6 servings.
 Depending on the size of your family, it’s easy to double recipes to make twice the batch.
 This makes for great leftovers on a busy weeknight.

-- You can control what goes into it
+- You can control what goes into the recipe

 This is especially true for those who are health conscious.
 This recipe was made healthier by using the chicken breast.
 There is no added sodium or excess fat in the recipes.
 The vegetables were steamed, without adding any extra fat, since they take on the flavor of the chicken very easily.
 You will find many restaurants douse their vegetables in butter and cover with extra seasoning salt